buo/homebrew-cask-upgrade/README.md

 `brew-cask-upgrade` is a command-line tool for upgrading every outdated app installed by [Homebrew Cask](https://caskroom.github.io).

-Homebrew Cask extends [Homebrew](http://brew.sh) and brings its elegance, simplicity, and speed to the installation and management of GUI macOS applications and large binaries alike, but it lacks a sub-command like `brew upgrade` to upgrade installed apps, so if you want to upgrade the installed apps, you have to delete the previous versions and re-install the latest version manually for every single app.
+Homebrew Cask extends [Homebrew](http://brew.sh) and brings its elegance, simplicity, and speed to the installation and management of GUI macOS applications and large binaries alike.

-With `brew-cask-upgrade`, you just need to type one command to upgrade all the apps installed by Homebrew Cask.
+`brew-cask-upgrade` is an external command to replace the native `upgrade` by offering interativity, an improved interface, and higher granularity of what to upgrade.

 ## Installation